3 3/4 as a Decimal: A complete walkthrough

 Understanding Mixed Numbers and Decimals

 Before we dive into the conversion process, let's refresh our understanding of the terms involved.
 A mixed number combines a whole number and a fraction, like 3 3/4.
 This represents three whole units and three-quarters of another unit.
-A decimal, on the other hand, represents a number using a base-ten system, where digits to the right of the decimal point represent fractions of powers of ten (tenths, hundredths, thousandths, and so on).
+Think about it: a decimal, on the other hand, represents a number using a base-ten system, where digits to the right of the decimal point represent fractions of powers of ten (tenths, hundredths, thousandths, and so on).
 Converting a mixed number to a decimal means expressing the same quantity using the decimal system.

 Step-by-Step Conversion: 3 3/4 to Decimal